RV Propane Heater – All You Need To Know

 How Do RV Propane Heaters Work?

 An RV heater is a forced air heater.
-What this means is that when the air in your RV falls below the temperature on the thermostat, hot air is forced through the vents and into the living space.
+This means when the air in your RV falls below the temperature on the thermostat, hot air is forced through the vents and into the living space.
 That hot air is created using a flame fed by propane and forced out of the vents in your rig by a blower fan.
 This keeps your RV nice and toasty, and because the hot air is moving through ductwork under the floor, it also helps keep the pipes and tanks from freezing.

 What is the Best Propane Heater for an RV?